uclaacm/hack.uclaacm.com/posts/spring2021/js-chats-6-hooks/index.md

 <summary>Solution</summary>

-The reason why this program is flawed because of `value`.
-Specifically, in the `GreatGrandParent` component, if the state of the `GreatGrandParent` has changed, the entire component will be re-rendered and a new instance of value is created, which will trigger the re-rendering of all consumers of this context.
+The reason why this program is flawed is because of `value`.
+Specifically, in the `GreatGrandParent` component, if the state of the `GreatGrandParent` has changed, the entire component will be re-rendered and a new instance of value will be created, which will trigger the re-rendering of all consumers of this context.
 We don't want the change of `value` to cause re-rendering of consumers, so we can do the following:

 ```js
 const value = useMemo(()=>{state, dispatch}, [])
 ```

 However, this approach is still not the best.
-Suppose in your component-tree there are some components which only want to access the global state and some components which only update the global state, you don't want the components which only update the global states but don't need the global state re-rendered because the global state has been updated.
-So, what React documentation suggests, is to separate `state` and `dispatch` into two contexts
+Suppose in your component-tree there are some components which only update the global state but don't subscribe to the global state, you don't want these components to be re-rendered when the global state has been updated.
+So, what React documentation suggests, is to separate `state` and `dispatch` into two contexts.

 Specifically,